AbdelrahmanMurad/ContactListApp---APITesting/README.md

 - **Negative Test Case:**
   Example: Send a POST request with missing required fields and verify the proper error response.

 - Explore the UI of the app to identify and cover more relevant test scenarios.
+[Verify Mapping between GUI and API]